lsst-it/ittn-026/index.rst

 The following section documents information related to our various data points.

-The areas considered at the base datacenter were:
+The areas considered at the base data center were:

 - 3 BDC Offices
 - Preparation room